-warning!
+WARNING!
 The charger and battery pack are specially designed to work together so do not attempt to use any other devices.
 Never insert or allow metallic objects into your charger or battery pack connections because of an electrical failure and hazard will occur.

-NOTE: Your battery pack is UNCHARGED and you must charge once before use.
+NOTE: Your battery packs are shipped UNCHARGED and you must charge once before use.